shinra-electric/Seven-Seas-Intro/README.md

 ## The Pier Program

-The Pier Program is a graduate year at the Academy where a few outstanding students are selected to work on new or existing projects for internal or external clients.
-It is more like work experience, as we use Agile methodologies and must regularly meet with our client to showcase out work and confirm we are meeting their needs.
+The Pier Program is a graduate year at the Academy where a select few promising students are selected to work on new or existing projects for internal or external clients.
+It is more like work experience, as we use Agile methodologies and must regularly meet with our client to showcase our work and confirm we are meeting their needs.

 ## Understanding the requirements